Quantum Noise from Vacuum Field Injection in Optical Cavities with Diffraction-related Loss: The method of mixing vacuum fields

-where the subscript M presents focusing the optical loss of a mirror.
-Consider a mirror with only the mirror's optical loss of as shown in Fig. \ref{fig.amirror}.
-Vacuum fields can be injected from both sides of the mirror.
-Using the formalism shown in \cite{mirror}, the input annihilation and creation operators ($\hat{a}_{\rm{in}}({\omega})$, $\hat{b}_{\rm{in}}({\omega})$) satisfy the commutation relations,
+where the subscript M indicates that we are focusing on the optical loss associated with a mirror.
+Under this condition, we consider the quantum fields on both sides of the mirror, as illustrated in Figure~\ref{fig:w/o_DL}.
+The quantum fields incident on the mirror from each side are denoted by $\hat{\alpha}_1({\omega})$ and $\hat{\beta}_1({\omega})$, while the quantum fields outgoing from the mirror are denoted by $\hat{\alpha}_2({\omega})$ and $\hat{\beta}_2({\omega})$, respectively.
+Using the formalism shown in Ref.~\cite{PhysRevA.57.2134} these input operators satisfy the following relation: